bgins/moon-forge/readme.md

 ## Luna

-`Luna` is a subtractive synth with one oscillator, amplitude envelope, one filter, filter envelope, and master gain. `Luna` can be played with your computer keyboard or a MIDI controller.
+Luna is a subtractive synth with one oscillator, amplitude envelope, one filter, filter envelope, and master gain.
+Luna can be played with your computer keyboard or a MIDI controller.

-`Luna` can be retuned to any equal division of the octave by selecting `Custom Tuning` and entering the number of divisions, base frequency, and the Midi note at the base frequency.
+Luna can be retuned to any equal division of the octave by selecting "Custom Tuning" and entering the number of divisions, base frequency, and the Midi note at the base frequency.

-`Luna` may appear a bit small on the big empty `Moon Forge` canvas, but this is by design because `Luna` will eventually be a small part of a larger application.
+Luna may appear a bit small on the big empty Moon Forge canvas, but this is by design because Luna will eventually be a small part of a larger application.
 Zoom in your browser to get a closer look.

 ## Setup